openbermuda/80days/posts/pycaribbean.rst

 have been read bay millions.

-Ola recognised the challenges for women trying to enter a tech world dominated by men and provided tools to help them succeed.
+Ola recognised the challenges for women trying to enter a tech world dominated by men and provided tips and guides to help them succeed.

 Tech communities have long lacked diversity, PyCaribbean has added another dimension by helping foster community across the Caribbean.